 Start with a hot mug of traditional Gluhwein (mulled spiced wine) at Das Lokal, a restaurant that serves German and Austrian-inspired cuisine in the ByWard Market neighbourhood.
 The flavours of orange, cinnamon, cloves, raisins and French brandy will warm your tummy.
 Enjoy a cup in the cozy restaurant or by their outdoor firepit as you browse the menu (think cheese raclette, spätzle and flammkuchen).

 Also in the Byward Market, Fatboys Southern Smokehouse specializes in mouth-watering southern BBQ served in a friendly biker-style ambiance.
 They use a custom Southern Pride smoker to prepare their slow-cooked BBQ including Memphis ribs, Carolina pulled pork, Texan beef brisket and chopped BBQ chicken.
 Make sure to try one of the hearty side dishes like Kansas corn bread, Texan black bean and corn chili, or smoked bacon mac ‘n cheese.
-The smell alone will suck you into its doors!

 One of the best places to warm up in Ottawa this winter is the Butterflies in Flight exhibit at the Canadian Museum of Nature.
 You’ll feel like you’re on a mini vacation as you stroll through the warm, humid and relaxing solarium filled with luscious plants and hundreds of fluttering butterflies.
-(The museum recommends that you reserve tickets in advance for this popular timed-entry exhibit).
-And see live reptiles, sloths and other creatures up close and personal at the Survival of the Slowest exhibit.

-Holtz Spa is a local favourite located in the ByWard Market area near the CF Rideau Centre.
+Holtz Spa is a local favourite located in the Downtown Rideau area near the CF Rideau Centre.
 Their signature Tropical Escape treatment is a great way to rejuvenate your skin and awaken your senses.
 After a full body mango body scrub and a citrus body buff, you’ll be pampered with a luxurious vitamin C facial, and a heavenly raindrop massage.
 You’re guaranteed to leave feeling revitalized and invigorated.

-In Centretown, you can try floatation therapy at ISÖ Spa.
+On Bank Street in Centretown, you can try floatation therapy at ISÖ Spa.
 Enter one of the private float tanks filled with body temperature water mixed with over a thousand pounds of Epsom salts.
 The combination will make you feel amazingly buoyant as well as soothe aching muscles, detoxify your body and rejuvenate your skin and hair.
 The low sensory deprivation environment also soothes the mind.

 Looking for a full day escape?
 Head 10 minutes north of Ottawa to Nordik Spa-Nature, an award-winning spa oasis in Chelsea, Que.
 Nordik’s signature thermal experience is the perfect way to relax on a cold winter day.
 In a picture-perfect winter setting, move from a series of warm and hot baths, saunas, and whirlpools, all aimed at relaxing muscles, boosting the immune system and eliminating toxins from the body.
 Add on a massage or the unique Källa treatment (their therapeutic underground salt-water pool), for the ultimate day of indulgence.